SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 see [What is Money.](../003_what_is_money/)
 3. Sectoral balances sum to zero.

+However, a better _definition_ of "MMT" is:

+> **MMT** is just an understanding the currency is a simple public monopoly and _all of the consequences thereof._

+The reason one can blog forever on MMT macroeconomics is because those consequences are vast.
+And failure to appreciate them is a cause of needless human suffering beyond your comprehension, certainly beyond mine.
+Hence, horrific, tragic suffering and atrocities of epic biblical proportions.
+And that is just in one decade today.
+We live in proverbially biblical times.

 A few supporting definitions and operational realities:
 * **Real resources:**  material goods, workers, capital machinery, natural resources, water, sunlight, land,...